eunomia-bpf/agent-tracer/docs/case-study/prompt-injection-detection/README.md

 ## Attack Scenario
 A software development agent is asked to clone and build a repository.
 The repository contains:
 1. Legitimate-looking C code (calculator program)
-2. A README pointing to "build documentation"
+2. A README pointing to "build documentation" on localhost:8888
 3. The documentation contains hidden prompt injection attempts
 4. The injection tries to make the agent read and exfiltrate `/etc/passwd`